Peter Scully: Criminal charges

 Scully faced a total of 75 charges, with 7 confirmed victims of rape and trafficking.
-He was on trial with others who assisted in the production of his pornography, including four men: German Christian Rouche, Filipinos Alexander Lao and Althea Chia, and Brazilian Haniel Caetano de Oliveira.
-Margaret Akullo, then-Project Coordinator for the United Nations Office on Drugs and Crime and an expert on child abuse investigations, described the case as "horrific" and the worst she had ever heard of.
+He was on trial with others who assisted in the production of his child abuse material, including four men: German Christian Rouche, Filipinos Alexander Lao and Althea Chia, and Brazilian Haniel Caetano de Oliveira.
+Margaret Akullo, then-Project Coordinator for the United Nations Office on Drugs and Crime and an expert on child abuse investigations, described the case as "horrific" and one of the worst she had ever heard of.
 His crimes were deemed so severe that some prosecutors supported the reintroduction of the death penalty as punishment for Scully, despite capital punishment being abolished in the Philippines since 2006.

 In a March 2015 interview with Tara Brown on 60 Minutes, Scully said that he was writing a tell-all journal in prison where he would reflect on his motivations for raping young children.

 In October 2015, a fire severely damaged the evidence room containing Scully's computer logs and videos, destroying key evidence.
-On 13 June 2018, Scully and his girlfriend Alvarez were sentenced to life in prison.
-Judge Jose Escobido also ordered Scully and Alvarez to pay 5 million PHP (almost US$87,000) to the victims.
+On 13 June 2018, Scully and his girlfriend Álvarez were sentenced to life in prison.
+Judge Jose Escobido also ordered Scully and Álvarez to pay 5 million PHP (almost US$87,000) to the victims.

 Both Scully and his sister complained about the conditions in the jail Scully is held in.

 In November 2022, he received a second conviction and was sentenced to an additional 129 years in prison.
-Margallo was sentenced to 126 years, and two accomplices, Alexander Lao and Maria Dorothea Chia, were given a 9-year sentence each.
+Margallo was sentenced to 126 years, and two accomplices, Alexander Lao and María Dorothea Chia, were given a 9-year sentence each.
 In total, there have been 60 cases filed against Scully.

+The life sentences of Scully and Álvarez were upheld by the Philippines Supreme Court in 2025.